Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 Odorous house ants are typically no more than 1/4 inch long, but they often forage for food on counters or floors because they do not have wings like other species.

-To avoid these types of ants in Florida around your home, seal any cracks or crevices that may allow them inside your home.
+To avoid these ants in Florida around your home, seal any cracks or crevices that may allow them inside your home.

-It is also important to remember that odorous house ants cannot infest foods or contaminate food preparation surfaces, so it is safe to use porous materials when constructing outdoor structures such as patios and picnic tables.
+It is also important to remember that odorous house ants cannot infest foods or contaminate food preparation surfaces, so using porous materials in outdoor structures such as patios and picnic tables is safe.

 However, since these ants can carry diseases from animals like birds, rodents, and snakes, it is best to keep children away from infested areas while playing outside.